yuantt75/DTDHM/README.md

 - A genome reference sequence fasta file.
 The fasta file must be indexed.
 You can do the following: $samtools faidx reference.fa
 - A bam file from a sample.
-  The bam file needs to be duplicated.
+  The bam file needs to be de-duplicated.
 You can do the following: $sambamba markdup -r example.bam example_markdup.bam
 - Another bam file: Extract inconsistent read pairs from the bam file.
 You can do the following: $samtools view -b -F 1294 example.bam > example_discordants.bam

 The bam file must be sorted and indexed.
 You can do the following: $samtools sort example.bam; $samtools index example.bam